 Note: IJDRA encourages the submission of original articles by authors.
 Acts of plagiarism will not be condoled by the journals.
 Submitted work if discovered to be plagiarized will be withdrawn from the journal's website and legal action may be taken against such author if deemed necessary.

-IJDRA is an open access journal with no subscription or Article submission charges, a fee is payable by the author or research funder to cover the costs associated with publication.
-This ensures your article will be immediately and permanently free to access by everyone.
+IJDRA is an Open Access journal although there is no Article submission charges, a fee is payable by the author or research funder to cover the costs associated with publication.

 Publishing an article in this Journal requires Article Processing Charges that will be billed to the submitting author following the acceptance of an article for publication.